Insider Speaker Series | Cal Parks

 Insider Speaker Series

-These virtual events will be for members and donors of California State Parks Foundation to learn more about a topic the organization is working on in California state parks.
-They will hear from experts in the field that will give multiple perspectives on a topic.
+These virtual events are for you to learn more California state parks and the work we’re doing to support them.
+During the webinars, you’ll hear from experts in the field who will give multiple perspectives on a topic.
 There will be questions for the panel from California State Parks Foundation, as well as time for questions from attendees to ask the speakers.
 Each event will be around lunchtime and last one hour.
-While member and donors are able to attend live and ask questions, you can watch the recordings on our YouTube channel.
+We encourage you to attend and ask questions!
+You can also watch the recordings on our YouTube channel afterward.

 PREVIOUS EVENTS